 - Unacceptable Conditions

-- Specimens must be analyzed within 4 days of collection.
+- Specimens must be analyzed within stability times provided.

 - Ambient: 4 days; Refrigerated: 4 days; Frozen: Unacceptable

-The lower limit of detection of this test is 0.005 percent PNH cells and distinguishes between Type II and Type III cells when the PNH cell percentage is 1 percent or greater.
-Glycophorin A is used to gate the RBC population.
+The lower limit of detection of this test is 0.005 percent PNH cells.
+This test will distinguish between Type II and Type III cells when the PNH cell percentage is 1.000 or greater.
+Glycophorin A (CD235a) is used to gate the RBC population.
 CD59 is the GPI-linked antigen.
-Recent RBC transfusions may decrease the percentage of PNH cells.
-(Cytometry 42:223-33, 2000).
+Recent RBC transfusions may decrease the percentage of PNH cells measured in RBCs (Cytometry 2000; 42:223-33).

-For initial diagnosis of PNH and analysis of both RBCs and WBCs, Paroxysmal Nocturnal Hemoglobinuria Panel, RBC and WBC (ARUP test code 2005006) is available.
+For initial diagnosis of PNH and analysis of both RBCs and WBCs, order Paroxysmal Nocturnal Hemoglobinuria (PNH), High Sensitivity, RBC and WBC (ARUP test code 2005006).